Skip to content

 end

-Shared visualMap — this is the key advantage over rendering multiple single-year components in a loop.
-All years share one colour scale, so the COVID dip in 2020 is visually comparable to 2019 and 2021.
+A single visualMap covers all years.
+This is the key advantage over rendering multiple single-year components in a loop — all years share one colour scale, so the COVID dip in 2020 is directly comparable to 2019 and 2021.
+The same shade of red means the same activity level regardless of which year’s grid it appears in.

 6.4 — Tooltip Formatter